Richard Harris: 1967–1971: Rise to prominence

-1973-1981: Established actor
+1973–1981: Established actor

 Harris starred in a Western for Samuel Fuller, Riata, which stopped production several weeks into filming.
 The project was re-assembled with a new director and cast, except for Harris, who returned: The Deadly Trackers (1973).
-In 1973, Harris published a book of poetry, I, In the Membership of My Days, which was later reissued in part in an audio LP format, augmented by self-penned songs such as "I Don't Know".
+In 1973 Harris published a book of poetry, I, In the Membership of My Days, which was later reissued in part in an audio LP format, augmented by self-penned songs such as "I Don't Know".

 Harris starred in two thrillers: 99 and 44/100% Dead (1974), for John Frankenheimer, and Juggernaut (1974), for Richard Lester.
 In Echoes of a Summer (1976) he played the father of a young girl with a terminal illness.
 He had a cameo as Richard the Lionheart in Robin and Marian (1976), for Lester, then was in The Return of a Man Called Horse (1976).
 Harris led the all-star cast in the train disaster film The Cassandra Crossing (1976).
 He played Gulliver in the part-animated Gulliver's Travels (1977) and was reunited with Michael Anderson in Orca (1977), battling a killer whale.

 He appeared in another action film, Golden Rendezvous (1977), based on a novel by Alistair Maclean, shot in South Africa.
 Harris was sued by the film's producer for his drinking; Harris counter-sued for defamation and the matter was settled out of court.
 Golden Rendezvous was a flop but The Wild Geese (1978), where Harris played one of several mercenaries, was a big success outside America.
 Ravagers (1979) was more action, set in a post-apocalyptic world.
 Game for Vultures (1979) was set in Rhodesia and shot in South Africa.

-In Hollywood he appeared in a comedy, The Last Word (1979), then supported Bo Derek in Tarzan, the Ape Man (1981).
+In Hollywood he appeared in The Last Word (1979), then supported Bo Derek in Tarzan, the Ape Man (1981).
 He made a film in Canada, Your Ticket Is No Longer Valid (1981), a drama about impotence.
 He followed it with another Canadian film, Highpoint, a movie so bad it was not released for several years.

-1980-1988: Continued success
+1980–1988: Continued success

 For a while in the 1980s, Harris went into semi-retirement on Paradise Island, in the Bahamas, where he kicked his drinking habit and embraced a healthier lifestyle.
 It had a beneficial effect.
-Harris's career was revived by his success on stage in Camelot, and powerful performance in the West End run of Pirandello's Henry IV.
+Harris's career was revived by his success on stage in Camelot, and powerful performance in the West End run of Luigi Pirandello's Henry IV.